official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-365. In a minute on 3 October to Mr Straw’s Private Office, which was sent to Sir David Manning and Sir Jeremy Greenstock, Mr Ricketts set out his views, “As a mind clearing exercise”, on whether: “If the Security Council adopts a resolution with our new version of OP10 … we have conceded the principle that a second resolution is required.”125 He
+365. In a minute on 3 October to Mr Straw’s Private Office, which was sent to Sir David Manning and Sir Jeremy Greenstock, Mr Ricketts set out his views, “As a mind clearing exercise”, on whether: “If the Security Council adopts a resolution with our new version of OP10 … we have conceded the principle that a second resolution is required.”[^125] He
 added: “If we do not for some reason get it, it must be very likely that the Attorney would conclude that [the UK] did not have a legal basis for military action.”

 366. Mr Ricketts did “not think the ‘Kosovo option’ helps in these circumstances”.
 The UK had not relied on or sought a resolution authorising the use of force; it had relied on

-122 Letter McDonald to Manning, 3 October 2002, ‘Iraq: UNSC Resolution’.
+[^122]: Letter McDonald to Manning, 3 October 2002, ‘Iraq: UNSC Resolution’.
-123 Letter Manning to McDonald, 3 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^123]: Letter Manning to McDonald, 3 October 2002, ‘Iraq: Conversation with Condi Rice’.
-124 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^124]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-125 Minute Ricketts to Private Secretary [FCO], 3 October 2002, ‘Iraq: Resolutions: The “Kosovo Option”’.
+[^125]: Minute Ricketts to Private Secretary [FCO], 3 October 2002, ‘Iraq: Resolutions: The “Kosovo Option”’.

 263